AlistairCurd/PERPL-Python3/README.md

     * *perpl-python3*

 You can also download the data into any directory on your system and edit the file name and path in the relevant script/notebook, if you prefer.

-## FILES INCLUDED:

-* *README.md*: This file, which contains information about the software in this project.
-* *command_line_demo.sh*: A bash script that executes the Python scripts relative_positions.py and rot_2d_symm_fit.py with various command line options.
-* *license.md*: Software licensing file.
-* *pyproject.toml*: Configuration file for package and environment building.
-* *.gitignore*: Hidden configuration file for git, a distributed version-control system.
-* *.gitattributes*: Hidden configuration file for git, a distributed version-control system.

 ### Python Code